 Investigator Group Wilderness Protection Area, proclaimed on 25 August 2011, is located off the west coast of South Australia, about 25 to 70 kilometres south-west of Elliston township (figure 3).
 The 440 hectare reserve was originally part of the Investigator Group Conservation Park under the National Parks and Wildlife Act 1972.
 The reserve comprises Ward Islands, Top-Gallant Isles, Pearson Isles, Veteran Isles and Dorothee Island, all to the low water mark.
-Of this land, the Investigator Group Wilderness Protection Area excludes Deposited Plan 19499 Allotment 1 Out of Hundreds (Elliston) (Pearson Isles), which is land held for lighthouse purposes.
+Of this land, the Investigator Group Wilderness Protection Area excludes Allotment 1 of Deposited Plan 19499 out of Hundreds (Elliston) (Pearson Isles), which is land held by AMSA for lighthouse purposes.